College of Humanities & Behavioral Sciences

 - College of Graduate Studies and Research

 - Waldron College of Health and Human Services

 - College of Humanities and Behavioral Sciences

 - Other Offices and Departments

-The History Department recognizes the best papers produced by an undergraduate history major during an academic year.
+The History Department recognizes the best paper produced by an undergraduate history major during an academic year.
 The winning papers demonstrate excellence in research and writing--in other words, the best in undergraduate scholarship.

-A copy of the first place papers is available on the History Paper Prize page.
+A copy of the first place papers will soon be available on the History Paper Prize page.

 Annually, each department in the College of Humanities and Behavioral Sciences picks one student for recognition as a Dean's Scholar.
 Honorees are selected based on their scholarly achievements as well as their contributions to the campus and local community.
 Because the Department of History administers both the history program and the social science program, it selects two Dean's Scholars.
-For the 2014-2015 academic year, the Department of History picked Kaleb (History) and Cory Stidham (Social Science) for this honor.
+For the 2015-2016 academic year, the Department of History picked Denise Jenkins (History) and Joseph Chas Parks (Social Science) for this honor.